hth313/OS4/doc/extensionHandlers.rst

 .. index:: extension handlers; structure

 The data structure used by extension points is very different from the various shells.
-Only the first identifier word is "shared" with them.
+Only the first identifier word is shared with them.
 The rest is just a list of the message numbers it will handle coupled with a pointer to the handler itself.